itali43/PSTrading/README.md

 ## Conclusion
 The skills and experience I gained building out Purple Swan Trading were worth the efforts, despite the anti-climactic, mothball ending 🧐, but I would highly suggest one reads the App Review guidelines with a fine-toothed comb before embarking on too long a journey.
 # 🌊🚢

+[//]: # (Shout out to https://ezgif.com/video-to-gif for allowing my screenshot to convert to a gif.)